ch4dwick/hellozai-weather-service/README.md

 ### Params
 - city = the city to pull the weather

+## Extending the application

+### Adding support for new weather service

+Implement RemoteWeatherApi interface as a new weather service client.
+No need to catch http errors as the circuit breaker will handle it.
+Client response should return an instance of WeatherRemoteApiResponse.

 # How to run

 ## With local java 24 installed